Chalak Sar

-Chalak Sar (چالكسر, also Romanized as Chālak Sar and Chāleksar) is a village in Gurab Zarmikh Rural District, Mirza Kuchek Janghli District, Sowme'eh Sara County, Gilan Province, Iran.
-At the 2006 census, its population was 680, in 169 families.
+Chalak Sar (چالكسر) (Note: Also romanized as Chālak Sar and Chāleksar) is a village in Gurab Zarmikh Rural District of Mirza Kuchek Janghli District in Sowme'eh Sara County, Gilan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 680 in 169 households.
+The following census in 2011 counted 627 people in 199 households.
+The 2016 census measured the population of the village as 525 people in 188 households.